Pancreatic Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Palliation of symptoms may be achieved with conventional treatment (systematic chemotherapy).

-Palliative measures that may improve quality of life while not affecting OS include the following:[11,12]
+Palliative measures that may improve quality of life without affecting OS include the following:[11,12]

 References: